-There is a Town site alteration by-law (2011-0044, as amended) in place requiring a permit for earthworks or building works on the land.
+There is a Town site alteration By-law 2022-0038 (REG-1) in place requiring a permit for earthworks or building works on the land.
 There is a York Region by-law (2013-68) in place for forest conservation covering the removal of any trees.
 The Town notes an education program is a good idea.

 Has the Town made arrangements or are residents aware of the ownership of the lands between Hedge Road and the shoreline?

 Clarification of the ownership of the waterfront lands is not part of the scope of this project.
 This is a separate item being looked at by the Town.
 Any permissions needed from landowners will be resolved directly with each owner.
 A notification process will be used with each homeowner.
 The primary purpose of these works is to protect the integrity of Hedge Road.

 Will the guardrail repairs be part of these works?

 The necessary guiderail repairs/replacement are separate to the scope of this project.
 The Town will include guiderail repairs/replacement as part of this project in locations where coordination of the work is possible.